gch910/groovetube/README.md

 ![profilepage]

 #### Search Results
 When a user enters something into the searchbar, a fetch request is sent to the backend where the data intensive task of querying for matching results is handled.
-The backend responds with results for matching songs and artists, which is then rendered on the search results page with the appropriate images/navigation links.
+The backend responds with results for matching video titles, which is then rendered on the search results page with the appropriate interactive thumbnails.

 ![search_results]

-#### Collection
+#### Categories
-The music player is built with wavesurfer.js, the package handles loading music and controls related to playing the music.
-The music is loaded through redux state and the playing/pause buttons are also tied to the redux state so play buttons throughout the website can also manage currently played songs and play/pause status.
+Video results can be filtered based on the music genre to make it easier to browse desired results.
+A fetch request is made to the backend with the specified category ID, where a query is then made for all matching videos.

-![playbar]
+![categories]

 <!-- ROADMAP -->